xinran093/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Welcome!
 My name is Xinran Zhu ( *朱欣然* in Chinese).
 I'm a Ph.D. candidate in Learning Sciences and Technologies at University of Pennsylvania.

 Broadly, my interests lie at the intersection of Computer-Supported Collaborative Learning (CSCL) and Learning Analytics (or "Collaborative Learning Analytics").
-My research agenda is centered around this question: **How do human learn in collaborative settings, especially in digital spaces?**
+My research agenda is centered around this question: **How do human learn in collaborative settings supported by technologies?**

 T﻿his question has led my current work along two paths:

 1﻿.
-Guided by design-based research, I **design** technological and pedagogical innovations to support collaborative knowledge construction in classrooms.
+I design and evaluate a [technology innovation](https://docs.google.com/document/d/1vIn5NR-ZrOJJwmNe9qB_FvDjshmg4-vIWX36PpxuA0w/edit) to support students’ knowledge synthesis processes in collaborative learning.
+(Design update: need a cool name for it!!)

 2﻿.
-I **model** collaborative learning in consideration of social and semantic dimensions.

-I believe learning happens through interactions - the interaction between you and me, the interaction between humans and technologies, the interaction between humans and the world.
-The key is HUMAN.
-This is the belief that drives my interest in discovering how we learn with technologies, and how technology is changing how we learn.
+I develop analytical frameworks to model socio-cognitive engagement in collaborative learning by combining network sciences and Natural Language Processing techniques.

 I love 🚗 roadtrips, 📷 photography, and  🎈adventures.